CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/5-accuracy.md

 :todo[drop personal usage of personal pronoun from this section - should I prefer passive voice, or using stuff like "this thesis" and "author of this thesis"?]

-While the calibration subjectively works, measuring how well it works is also necessary.
+While the simple calibration method subjectively works, measuring how well it works is also necessary.
 Another consideration, as previously noted, is whether and for how long is it possible to expect the calibration to hold if a one-time method of calibration is used.

 ## Quest 2 drift {#quest-2-drift}